 3. Trial – The judgment will depend upon what was listed in the Petition.
 Usually this will be for any back rent (money) and possession of the specific premises.
 The defendant has seven (7) days after judgment is entered to file an appeal.
 KSA 61-3902.
 In order to stay the proceedings, a supersedeas bond must be posted with the appeal.
 KSA 61-3905.

-4. Writ of Restitution – This is an official court document that directs and orders the Sheriff’s Office to immediately remove the occupants of the specific premises and turn possession of the property to the Plaintiff*.
-Entry may be by whatever means necessary to affect the court order including the use of a locksmith.
-Cost for entry will initially be paid by the plaintiff but can subsequently assessed against the Defendant.
+4. Writ of Restitution – This is an official court document that directs and orders the Sheriff’s Office to immediately remove the occupants of the specific premises and turn possession of the property over to the Plaintiff.
+Entry may be made by whatever means necessary to affect the court order including the use of a locksmith.
+Cost for entry will initially be paid by the plaintiff.

 a.
 The Sheriff’s Office has fourteen (14) calendar days from the date the Writ of Restitution is received to complete the eviction.

 b.
 Prior to the Sheriff executing the Writ of Restitution a notice is generally delivered to the defendant or posted to the premises stating that the Sheriff’s Office has a court order to evict the defendant.
-The notice states a specific date that the Sheriff’s Office will affect the Court Order.
-This is a courtesy only as a notice is not required by law.
-This notice is given to allow the defendant one last chance to move on their own.
+This is a courtesy only; a notice is not required by law.
+This notice is given to allow the defendant a chance to move on their own.

 c.
 The Eviction or Writ of Restitution can only be canceled by the Courts, the plaintiff or the plaintiff’s attorney.
 The defendant cannot cancel the action.